KatherineMichel/portfolio/doc/los-angeles-2023.md

 On Oscar night, Hollywood Boulevard becomes a walkway for the stars.
 Normally the entrance to the [Ovation Shopping Center](https://www.ovationhollywood.com/), attendees will walk down this grand, elaborately decorated hall.

 ![](los-angeles-2023-images/dolby-theater-walkway-2.jpg)
-The steps to the Dolby Theater
+The steps to the [Dolby Theater Tour](https://dolbytheatre.com/), where the Academy Awards Ceremony takes place

 ### Dolby Theater Tour